How to Become a Billing Clerk: Education and Career Roadmap

 Find out how to become a billing clerk.
 Research the training requirements, and learn about the experience you need to advance your career as a billing clerk.

 Do I Want to Be a Billing Clerk?

 Billing clerks determine charges, compile data, draft bills and prepare them for delivery to clients and customers.
-Using bookkeeping tools, accounting skills, adding machines and billing software are common duties associated with this career.
+These clerks use bookkeeping tools, accounting skills, adding machines and billing software while carrying out their job duties.
 Customer service skills and attention to detail are also needed in this job.
-These clerk may spend many hours sitting at a desk and looking at a computer screen.
+Billing clerks may spend many hours sitting at a desk and looking at a computer screen.

 |Education Required||High school diploma; experience and/or college degree required or preferred**|

 |Experience||At least 2 years of experience, could be more depending on the job**|